Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

-The EB-1C is reserved for the multinational executives and managers of multinational companies that have a branch in the U.S. To qualify, you must prove that your position meets the requirements and that you have been working in the foreign branch of the company for at least one year prior to having your petition filed.
+The EB-1C is reserved for the multinational executives and managers of multinational companies with a branch in the U.S. To qualify, you must prove that your position meets the requirements and that you have been working in the company’s foreign branch for at least one year before filing your petition.

 One of the main reasons for complications in the EB-1C process is failing to meet the position requirements.
-As a qualifying executive, you must be responsible for overseeing the operation of the company on a large scale.
+As a qualifying executive, you must oversee the company’s operation on a large scale.
 This means that you need to have the ability to make far-reaching decisions without substantial supervision.
 You must also supervise a team of managers.

-A manager, on the other hand, must supervise the work of several employees in order to qualify.
+On the other hand, a manager must supervise several employees’ work to qualify.
 This means having the ability to hire, fire, and control the salary of a team of subordinates.
-You should also determine the day-to-day activities of these employees.
+It would be best if you also determined the day-to-day activities of these employees.

-Your employer must be an affiliate, subsidiary, or branch of the same company that you have been working for in your home country.
+Your employer must be an affiliate, subsidiary, or branch of the same company you have worked for in your home country.
 As such, your employer must be doing business in at least two countries, one of which must be the United States.
-Also, this branch must have been in business in the U.S. for at least one year leading up to your EB-1C petition.
+Also, this branch must have been in business in the U.S. for at least one year before your EB-1C petition.

-Fortunately, there is no required visa that stands as a prerequisite to the EB-1C.
-However, qualifying for an L-1A visa may go a long way when it comes to arguing your case due to the fact that the requirements for the L-1A are very similar to those for the EB-1C.
+Fortunately, no required visa stands as a prerequisite to the EB-1C.
+However, qualifying for an L-1A visa may go a long way when arguing your case because the requirements for the L-1A are very similar to those for the EB-1C.

-Ronald is the director of marketing for Widget Inc. He worked for one year in 2015 in the branch located in his home country.
+Ronald is the Director of Marketing for Widget Inc. He worked for one year in 2015 in a branch in his home country.
 After that, he transferred to the U.S. under L-1A status to work for two years.
-In this scenario, Ronald would qualify to apply for an EB-1C in the U.S. because he had worked for one year in the foreign branch in the past three years.
+In this scenario, Ronald would qualify to apply for an EB-1C in the U.S. because he had worked for one year in a foreign branch in the past three years.

 Yes.
-There are no regulations preventing you from filing a new petition for a different green card while another is being processed.
-In fact, you are able to file multiple petitions for several different green cards simultaneously.
-While this is an expensive option, it does increase your chances of being approved for at least one of them and it decreases the processing time if you are not approved for your preferred option.
+No regulations prevent you from filing a new petition for a different green card while another is processed.
+You can file multiple petitions for several different green cards simultaneously.
+While this is an expensive option, it increases your chances of being approved for at least one of them and decreases the processing time if you are not approved for your preferred choice.